oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 In addition, any outbound calls made by this workload MUST include the Txn-Token as it was received so that it is passed unmodified to any downstream workloads.

 Once the Txn-Token is determined to be valid, the workload MAY use any of the data contained in the Txn-Token to determine if the Txn-Token authorizes the requested activity.
-How the workload determines this  is out of scope for this specification.
+How the workload determines this authorization is out of scope for this specification.

 # Security Considerations {#Security}